-- women generally have longer lifespan than men, so they need to be more prepared for those ‘additional years’ they will live
+- women generally have a longer lifespan than men, so they need to be more prepared for those ‘additional years’ they will live

-- most women have shorter time to save and prepare for their retirement because of events and responsibilities like pregnancy and raising children
+- most women have a shorter time to save and prepare for their retirement because of events and responsibilities like pregnancy and raising children

 - women generally still earn less than men (even for the same position in some cases)